kiteframe/kiteframe-co-uk/guides/legacy-blindness.md

 It's easy as a developer to treat all problems the same - implement the logic, satisfy the acceptance criteria, and never really worry whether you're working in ice cream distribution or car insurance.

-However, to make your model truly useful, maintainable, and to write the best software that you can, you ultimately have to educate yourself in the domain in which you are working.
+However, to make your model truly useful and maintainable, and to also write the best software that you can, you ultimately have to educate yourself in the domain in which you are working.

 This will allow you to have more productive conversations with the domain experts, help you ask more specific questions, and find edge cases or new requirements more efficiently.